hipay/hipay-docs/hipay-enterprise-sdk-magento_2/12-Local-payment-methods.md

 This class must inherit [CcMethod](src/Model/CcMethod.php) or [HostedMethod](src/Model/HostedMethod.php).
 The minimum requirement is to enter a code for this method.

-Yet, if you need to customize payment features like 3-DS, you need to override the protected variables or public method.
+Yet, if you need to customize payment features like 3-D Secure, you need to override the protected variables or public method.
 All payment features are initially declared in abstract call [FullserviceMethod](src/Model/FullserviceMethod.php).

-Please see the example below with *Sisal* in `HOSTED` mode:
+Please see the example below with *SisalPay* in `HOSTED` mode:

 ```php